nutechsoftware/alarmdecoder-webapp/contrib/PiBakery/README.md

 * Now you can power the Pi back up and it will be running all of the AlarmDecoder web services and ser2sock.
 To complete the appliance install see the quick start guide here https://www.alarmdecoder.com/wiki/index.php/Getting_Started .

 ## Modify PiBakery AlarmDecoder WebApp image
-* To add WiFi to an existing image made with PiBakery simply insert the pre-flashed uSD card into your workstation and run the PiBakery 2.0 app.
+* To add WiFi to an existing image made with PiBakery or Raspbian Stretch simply insert the pre-flashed uSD card into your workstation and run the PiBakery 2.0 app.
 * Click on "Startup"
   * Click once on "On First Boot" to add to your recipe.
 * Next click on "Network"